heremaps/gluecodium/README.md

 ./generate -enableCaching -input <input folder> -output <output folder>
 ```

-Running Genium tool with this option will generate a directory called *.cache* inside *output folder*
+Running Genium tool with this option will generate a directory called `.cache` inside `<output folder>`
 (regardless of `-enableCaching` option, caching gets automatically deactivated in case no valid output
 directory is given).
-Inside this folder Genium creates the cache index files (*cpp*,*android* &
+Inside this folder Genium creates the cache index files (`cpp`, `android` and
-*swift*) which contain hash values of all output files written in current run by the corresponding
+`swift`) which contain hash values of all output files written in current run by the corresponding
 generator.
 By utilizing the hash values, Genium is able to prevent files from being overwritten
 with exact same content on subsequent runs.